mjf1406/report-card-helper/README.md

 ### p1

-- added: created a parser for the comment files
-- added: users can now upload Subject Achievement comments; inputs: year, grade, semester.
-Ensure the user knows that those comments already exist if wanting to reupload.
 - added: 21st Century Skills (...) now have descriptions for each

 ### p0

-- added: report UI elements update the DB on change
+- added: UI elements update the DB on change on `/report`
-- added: report UI elements are set based on student data loaded
+- added: UI elements are set based on student data loaded on `/report`
 - added: semester 1 and semester 2 tasks complete on the student roster page now load the correct numbers

 ## Change Log

 2024/06/23

+- added: created a parser for the comment files
+- added: users can now upload Subject Achievement comments; inputs: year, grade, semester.
+Ensure the user knows that those comments already exist if wanting to reupload.
 - added: breadcrumbs to the topnav
 - added: can now remove a student from a class
 - added: can now remove a class